Soko101/Text-Editor/README.md

 *User Interaction:*

-Users can interact with your web app by clicking buttons, selecting formatting options, and typing or editing text in the content area.
+Users can interact with the web app by clicking buttons, selecting formatting options, and typing or editing text in the content area.
 The app provides real-time feedback by applying the selected formatting to the text.

 *Styling Customization:*